Record Drawing Submittal Requirements

 Installation and Development Services (IDS)

 Charlotte Water's goal is to have all our record drawings accurate, informative, and consistent.
 They should be easily interpreted by any and all who view them.
 We ask that you follow these standards and any additional information in our Water and Sewer Policies, Procedures, Standards, and Specifications Manual for proper submittal processes.
-Any deviations from this process will cause delays in completion of your project and severely increase the time it takes to get meters set in the project.
+Any deviations from this process will cause delays in the completion of your project and severely increase the time it takes to get meters set in the project.

 All first-time submittals should be addressed to the attention of Donated Projects Gatekeeper and include the following items: